lichaozhy/tjucs-airank-2025/document/rule/README.md

 # Embodied Arena Leaderboard Rules

-The Embodied Arena leaderboards encompass benchmarks with wide influence in the field of embodied intelligence and evaluate influential models and academic frontier models, forming a comprehensive ranking of general large models and Embodied AI models.
+Embodied Arena encompasses benchmarks and models with broad influence in the field of embodied intelligence, forming a comprehensive ranking of general large models and embodied AI models on core embodied tasks.
+The specific rules of Embodied Arena regarding benchmarks, models, evaluation metrics, and update frequency are explained below.

 ## Benchmark Source
+Embodied Arena currently supports the evaluation of influential academic benchmarks and benchmarks that are willing to join this arena:
-- Influential Academic Benchmarks:
+- Influential Academic Benchmarks
-  - Embodied Question Answering Benchmarks:
+  - Embodied Question Answering Benchmarks
     - OpenEQA, VSI-Bench, ScanQA (3D), etc.
-  - Embodied Navigation Benchmarks:
+  - Embodied Navigation Benchmarks
-    - EB-Navigation, R2R, RxR etc.
+    - EB-Navigation, VLN-CE R2R, VLN-CE RxR etc.
-  - Embodied Task Planning Benchmarks:
+  - Embodied Task Planning Benchmarks
     - ET-Plan-Bench, EB-Habitat, EB-ALFRED, etc.
+- Benchmarks Willing to Join
+  - Please provide the benchmark link and relevant information in the Contribute Benchmark of Embodied Arena.
 ## Model Type
+Embodied Arena currently supports the evaluation of general large models, embodied AI models, and models that are willing to join this arena:
-- Influential Models
+- General Large Models
   - GPT-4o, Gemini-2.5-Pro, Claude-3.7-Sonnet, Qwen-VL-Max, LLaVA-OneVision, InternVL3, VILA-1.5, etc.
-- Academic Frontier Models
+- Embodied AI Models
   - RoboBrain, EmbodiedGPT, etc.
 - Models Willing to Join
-  - Please provide the weight link of Hugging Face or ModelScope.
+	- Please provide the weight link of Hugging Face or ModelScope, or the API URL, and relevant information in the Contribute Model of Embodied Arena.
-  - Please provide the API URL link, and indicate the model version supporting the OpenAI protocol interface.
 ## Evaluation Metric
-During the evaluation phase, we select the corresponding evaluation metric based on the characteristics of the benchmark itself, which generally include the following types:
+Embodied Arena currently supports the following evaluation metrics based on the characteristics of three types of core embodied tasks:
 - Embodied Question Answering
   - Accuracy Based on Exact Matching
     - VSI-Bench, Where2Place, ERQA, etc.